damarising/warri-emmanuel-/WFS-Server-working-with-ArcGIS-Data-Interoperability-Extensions.md

         IMAGEURL 'http://www.example.com/mapimages/'
 `
 ## METADATA Section
 The METADATA section within the web section is very important.
-The titles need to be specified, the online resource is important, and it should end with a &.
-I've found the abstract to be extremely useful so that I know what's actually mapped.
+The titles need to be specified, the online resource is important, and it should end with a & (or perhaps a ? if there isn't already a question mark earlier in the URL).
+I've found the abstract to be extremely useful so that I can read what's actually represented.

 `